 In today’s digital age, authenticity and security online communications are paramount.
 Digital signatures provide a robust solution, ensuring integrity, authenticity and non-repudiation of digital documents.
 This blog unravels everything you need to know about digital signatures, their uses and how they differ from electronic signatures.

-Digital signatures use public-key cryptography.
-Digital signature can be defined as a concept of attesting the documents to be original and unaltered during their transmission.
-Digital signatures are used in email communications, internet purchases, contracts, government forms, and other secure and authenticated messages.
+Digital signatures employ public-key cryptography.
+A digital signature is the idea of verifying that the documents are the originals and that they have not been changed during their transmission.
+Digital signatures find their usage in email communications, internet purchases, contracts, government forms, and other secure and authenticated messages.

-A digital signature relies on a public-key cryptography system, where two keys are used:
+A digital signature depends on a public-key cryptography system, which involves the use of two keys:

-Private key: this one is kept secret by oneself who sends the document and must sign it.
+Private key: the one that is secretly kept by the person sending the document and has to sign it.

-Public Key: used for signature verification and dissemination while Private is concealed and used for creating the signature.
+Public Key: for checking the signature and sharing the public key is used while Private is hidden and used for making the signature.

 Encryption: Secures the data for transmission.